-- Old Buckenham Hall is a private boarding school.
-In summer it becomes the centre for a CAE teenage residential course.
+- Bedford School is a private boarding school.
+In summer it becomes the centre for our CAE residential courses.

-- The school is a beautiful and safe building, and is surrounded by its own large park and gardens.
+- The school is a beautiful and safe site, and is surrounded by its own large park and gardens.

-- Old Buckenham Hall is in a secure rural countryside location.
-It is less than an hour by road from Cambridge and London.
-It is also only 20 minutes by road from our junior residential course at Moreton Hall.
+- Bedford School is in a secure leafy residential area near the town centre.
+It is less than an hour by road from Cambridge and an hour and a half from London.
+It is home to all three of our summer residential young learner courses.

-- Students sleep in dormitories of up to 8 students
+- Students sleep in dormitories of up to 5 students.

-- There is a broad mix of nationalities in each bedroom
+- There is a mix of nationalities in each bedroom

 - Sleeping arrangements are made in advance and we encourage students to make new friends and speak English in the boarding houses